 Foreign Exchange Mode.
-If a class of reset rate notes is to be reset in foreign exchange mode on the related reset date, the administrator, on behalf of the trust, will enter into one or more currency swap agreements with Eligible Swap Counterparties:
+If a class of reset rate notes is denominated in a currency other than U.S. Dollars on the closing date or is to be reset in foreign exchange mode on the related reset date, the administrator, on behalf of the trust, will enter into one or more currency swap agreements with Eligible Swap Counterparties (including the initial currency swap agreements with respect to each initial reset period):